obniz/obniz/doc/uart.md

 obniz.uart0.end();
 ```
 ## onreceive(data, text)
-callback function when data received.
+It is called when data is received.
-data is array of bytes.
+Data is array of bytes.
-text is same data. but it was text representation.
+Text is the same data but in text representation.

-So, if obniz receive 'A'.
+So, if obniz receives 'A'.
-data is [0x41]
+Data is [0x41]
-text is "A"
+Text is "A"

 ```Javascript
 // Javascript Example